polyhedralpress/project-polyhedral/polyhedral/src/appendices/A-Conditions.md

 - Attack rolls against it have disadvantage, and the creature's attack rolls have advantage.

+### Hindered
+When a creature is hindered:

+- Every 1 foot of movement costs 2 feet of your speed.

 ### Paralyed
 When a creature is paralyzed: